7MinSec/bpatty/web/limnoria.md

 Then, you can make the bot `say` things by sending it a PM like so:

     anonymous say #7ms Is this thing on?

+###Scheduler
+You can make the bot say things in the future.
+For example, to say something an hour into the future:

+    scheduler add 3600  announce say #7ms Hello, this is just a test

+To say something on a regular basis, use this context:

+    scheduler repeat hourlyhello 3600  announce say #7ms Hello, this is just an hourly test of the bot scheduling system.
+If you're seeing this, stuff is working right.
+If you don't see this, please report to an operator immediately!

+The `hourlyhello` is just a name identifier for your reference.

 ###Success database
 Things the bot can say when it successfully understands a command.